SmartParkSolutions/parkflow-widget-wordpress/readme.txt

 4. Use the shortcode [parkflow] to display the booking widget

 == Frequently Asked Questions ==
-= How do I get my Parking UID and Tenant Domain? = Contact ParkFlow support to obtain your credentials.
+= How do I get my Parking UUID and Tenant Domain? = Contact ParkFlow support to obtain your credentials.

 == Changelog ==